-A candidate for the BFA degree selects a major, and that choice must be approved by the dean of that area.
+A candidate for the BFA degree selects a major, and that choice must be approved by the appropriate school dean.
 The BFA degree requires a minimum of 31 liberal arts credits and a total of 124 hours.

 Bachelor of Music (BMus)